Learning and Selfconfirming Equilibria in Network Games: Local externalities

 We recall here that the spectral radius $\rho(\mathbf{Z})$ of $\mathbf{Z}$ is the largest absolute value of its eigenvalues.

-\begin{assumption} Matrix $\mathbf{Z}$ is \emph{limited}, i.e. $\rho( \mathbf{Z}) < 1$. \end{assumption}
+\begin{assumption} Matrix $\mathbf{Z}$ is \emph{limited}, i.e.,~$\rho( \mathbf{Z}) < 1$. \end{assumption}

-In Section \ref{sec:model} we discussed how, in some cases, we can write $ \mathbf{Z}$ as $\mathbf{Z=\Gamma Z}_{0}$, where $\mathbf{\Gamma }$ is a diagonal matrix, and $\mathbf{Z}_{0}$ is the basic underlying representation of the network.
-When this is possible, matrix $\mathbf{Z}$ represents a basic network combined with an additional idiosyncratic effect by which every agent $i$ weights the effects of the others on her.
-This effect is modeled by the parameter $\gamma _{i}$.\footnote{ Then the payoff of $i\in I$ at a given profile $\mathbf{a}$ of the original game is
+In some cases, we can write $\mathbf{Z}=\mathbf{WZ}_{0}$, where $\mathbf{W}$ is a diagonal matrix, and $\mathbf{Z}_{0}\in \{0,1\}^{I\times I}$ is the basic underlying topology of the network.
+Whenever this is the case, matrix $ \mathbf{Z}$ represents a basic network combined with an additional idiosyncratic effect by which every agent $i$ weights the effects of others on her.
+These effects are modeled by the parameter $w_{i}$.\footnote{ Then the payoff of $i\in I$ at a given profile $\mathbf{a}$ of the original game is

-} The next assumption adds an additional condition on $\mathbf{Z}_{0}$.
+} The next assumption adds a symmetry condition on $\mathbf{Z}_{0}$.